punkrock34/TaskPulse/docs/development.md

 ### Code Style and Linting

-We use laravel Pint for PHP code styling.
+We use Laravel Pint for PHP code styling.
 To run Pint:

 ```sh
 ddev pint
 ```

-### Database Management
+## Database Management

 To access the database via CLI: